How space teaches children - an environment that speaks

 Have you ever thought that the walls, lighting, or even the furniture in a classroom can be a teacher?

 This story begins in post-war Italy, in the city of Reggio Emilia.
-In the ruins, parents and teachers, led by Loris Malaguzzi, decide: fascism will never happen again if we raise children from the very beginning as democratic, free, and critical citizens .
+In the ruins, parents and teachers, led by Loris Malaguzzi, decide: fascism will never happen again if we raise children from the very beginning to be democratic, free, and critical citizens.

 This new vision gave rise to a concept called the "Three Teachers."